michaellihs/typo3storm/README.md

 PHPStorm plugin for TYPO3 (Extbase) developers.
 This plugin makes TYPO3 development with PHPStorm more easy.

 Features
 --------

 * Creation of Extbase classes like Controllers, Domain Models, Repositories.
 * Creation of test classes for unit tests and functional tests.
 * Auto-completion for objects created by t3lib_div::makeInstance
+* Auto-completion for objects created by Extbase object manager

 Installation